AdaCore/ada-traits-containers/README.md

 Boost Graph Library (http://www.boost.org).

 Once this is done, modify the [shared.gpr](src/shared.gpr) file.
+Set the variable ```Boost_Include''' to point to the install prefix for Boost:

 ```
    Boost_Include := "/usr/include";
 ```

-variable.
 Finally, compile and run the test with

 ```
 make